jonathanbutler7/squares/README.md

 # What is this project?

-I created this repo as part of the interview process for Ripple.

 This project includes 3 different solutions to the "Project description" statement below.

 1. Hash table